matthewelse/llambda/README.md

 ## Potential optimisations

-- If we can tag variables as being integers (in 2n+1) form, we can have a custom pass based on instcombine that assumes taht the value begins with an |1 operation.
+- If we can tag variables as being integers (in 2n+1) form, we can have a custom pass based on instcombine that assumes that the value begins with an |1 operation.
 - More accurate types for global variables (i.e. not i8*)
 - Fewer `inttoptr`s, since they just make other optimisations harder.
 Emit GEPs